sama1mansn/greenfield-docs/docs/guide/storage-provider/run-book/compile-dependences.md

 The following lists the supported data storage systems:

 1. [AWS S3](https://aws.amazon.com/s3/): An object storage can be used in production environment.
+2. [Aliyun OSS](https://www.alibabacloud.com/en/product/object-storage-service): Fully managed object storage service to store and access any amount of data from anywhere.
+3. [B2](https://www.backblaze.com/cloud-storage): Backblaze B2 provides unlimited data storage in the cloud at 1/5th the cost of Amazon S3.
-2. [MinIO](https://min.io/): An object storage can be used in production environment which is compatible with AWS S3.
+4. [MinIO](https://min.io/): An object storage can be used in production environment which is compatible with AWS S3.
-3. [POSIX Filesystem](https://en.wikipedia.org/wiki/POSIX): Local filesystem is used for experiencing the basic features of SP and understanding how SP works.
+5. [POSIX Filesystem](https://en.wikipedia.org/wiki/POSIX): Local filesystem is used for experiencing the basic features of SP and understanding how SP works.
 The piece data created by SP cannot be got within the network and can only be used on a single machine.

+Detailed info about `PieceStore`, you can refer this [doc](./piece-store.md).

 ### Install Dependencies